Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/sutton-signwriting-and-formal-signwriting-through-the-framework/essay.md

 It is a clearer statement of what the system actually is:

 > a plane-based writing system for signed language, supported by a technical text model that preserves the written sign as structured text

-## Go Next

-- *A Layer-Based Evaluation of Signed Language Writing Systems* for the comparative demonstration
-- *Formal SignWriting: The Shape of a Sign* for the technical bridge into the signbox model
-- *Official Unicode SignWriting: The Character Problem and the Written-Sign Problem* for the standards-review consequence